What would you like to know?

 There are multiple other methods of FAM/NFP and many teachers in all methods.
 If you are not sure which method you want to pursue, I recommend researching all the methods and decide what fits your lifestyle and goals the best.

-When should you start charting?
+When should I start charting?

 I believe that a girl can and should start charting when she gets her first period.
 It's possible, and helpful, to begin charting even before the first period is experienced.
 But, if you're way past your adolescent years, it's not too late to begin!
 Charting is helpful from puberty through menopause.